In order to improve, we have to be willing to admit to our mistakes.

 If each community, including the police community, take responsibility for their own actions, America will be ok.
 (It’s not easy to do though.
 See the chapter “Extreme Ownership” in Extreme Ownership by Jocko Willink and Leif Babin.*)

 Amongst the countries in the western world America faces unique challenges due to it being the main target of a hostile power, which sought to increase the number of people within America's borders who would seek to destroy its traditions, values, and institutions.
 Their goal was to increase tensions, divide the country, and bring it to the point of collapse.
 That power no longer exists, but what they set in motion has gathered momentum and may destroy America yet.
 See here.
-(A black American, Manning Johnson, wrote about one of the ways they sought to do this in Color, Communism, and Common Sense.)
-Whether it is too late for America, only time will tell.
+(A black American, Manning Johnson, wrote about one of the ways they sought to do this in Color, Communism, and Common Sense.
+All systems of government reward some people financially, and punish others—including communism.
+But no matter how benevolent and wise the leaders in a communist country are, communism is not sustainable due to the problem of price controls.
+See chapters 6-8 of George Reisman's book Capitalism.)

 Hopefully wisdom will prevail.**